metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Their playoff inexperience is showing entering this elimination game against the Titans to close out the season.

+Arden Key, Trayvon Walker, and Josh Allen are names to consider for the pass rush.

 ***

 ### Titans

 Tennessee is lacking weapons, but it's worth keeping an eye on names like Austin Hooper and Okonkwo in addition to Treylon Burks.

+***

+### Giants

+Dexter Lawrence is amazing.
+Bill him as an elite pass rusher.
+Kayvon Thibadeaux also deserves to have his name mentioned for his high motor alone.

+It's clear the team's hurting for receivers.
+And I'm not sure any of their wide receivers would qualify as vectors on offense.